Don't forget to Reorder for 2025 NOW!

 Note: The new federal 21 year minimum-age for FDA regulated products of all tobacco and vaping products (SEE Restricted Products section) was declared immediately effective on December 20, 2019.
 This law allows for no exceptions.

-You must Check photo ID of everyone appearing under age 30 who attempts to purchase FDA regulated products and verify the customer is of legal age to purchase.
+You must Check photo ID of everyone under age 30 who attempts to purchase FDA regulated products and verify the customer is of legal age to purchase.
 This is an each-and-every time requirement (even if you know the person to be of legal are.)
 If you "carded" them yesterday, you must "card" them again today!

 Decline a sale when the customer is underage, has no photo ID, the photo ID contains no date-of-birth or the photo ID has expired.